Athar42/paper-poller/README.md

 # Paper Poller

+# Fork created to remove the "Drama" message (which can failed to be retrieved).

 A Python script that monitors PaperMC projects (Paper, Folia, Velocity, Waterfall) for new builds and automatically announces them on Discord with rich embeds.

 ## Features